Skip To Main Content

 This department oversees the campus housing program and a wide variety of programs designed to enrich the experience of students and all members of the College community.
 There are also programs in place to support students’ rights, welfare, and protection, as well as the prevention and resolution of harassment, sexual harassment/assault, bullying, and other grievances.

-The Student Life Department is located on the Terrace level of School of Government.
+The Student Life Department is located on the Main level of School of Government.

 STUDENT EMPLOYMENT